opendatamonitor/ckanext-harvestodm/README.md

 ## General

-The ckanext-harvester plugin extended to use mongo DB as metadata repository.
+The ckanext-harvestodm plugin adds support in using the mongo DB as metadata repository.
-Also, changes or modifications added to original code to comply with ODM project's requirements (see below).
+Also, changes or modifications added to original code to comply with ODM project's (www.opendatamonitor.eu) requirements (see below).

 ## Implementation